zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 # Scenarios {#concept_ngr_vht_xdb .concept}

-This article introduces several common scenarios of of VPC-connected and classic network-connected security groups.
+This article introduces several common scenarios of VPC-connected and classic network-connected security groups.

 **Note:**

--   For more information about how to create a security group and its rules, see [EN-US\_TP\_9717.md\#](intl.en-US/User Guide/Security groups/Create a security group.md#) and [EN-US\_TP\_9718.md\#](intl.en-US/User Guide/Security groups/Add a security group rule.md#).
+-   For more information about how to create a security group and its rules, see [Creating a Security Group](intl.en-US/User Guide/Security groups/Creating a Security Group.md#) and [Add security group rules](intl.en-US/User Guide/Security groups/Add security group rules.md#).
 -   For common ports, see [Introduction to common ECS instance ports](intl.en-US/User Guide/Security groups/Introduction to common ECS instance ports.md#).
 -   For security group rule configuration of common port, see[Typical application of security group rules](intl.en-US/User Guide/Security groups/Typical application of security group rules.md#).